Anas2013aYT/First-simple-game/README.txt

-While loading a batch file it will take about 5-30 seconds while answering press enter first then write the number or on the menu Make sure to sub
+While loading a batch file it will take about 5-30 seconds while answering press enter first then type the number on the menu Make sure to sub